ENROLLMENT NOW OPEN!

 Come grow with us!

 Join the the Shaarie Torah community as our kids come together to learn, celebrate, sing, make, do and connect through our religious school programs.
 With programs for preschoolers through high school, we’re not just passing on Jewish identity and values to our kids – we are creating a vibrant intergenerational Jewish community!
-We offer Shabbat School for elementary-aged students, a middle and high school program on Wednesday nights, Bar/Bat Mitzvah training, family services and youth groups for grades 3-12.
+We offer Shabbat School for elementary-aged students, a middle and high school program on Wednesday nights, Bar/Bat Mitzvah training, and family services.

 Shaarie Torah strives to foster in each child the ability and desire to live a Jewish life, a commitment to tikkun olam (repairing the world), and a sense of joy in experiencing all that our heritage has to offer.